Map of Argentina

 ATMs

-Cajeros automáticos (ATMs) are widely available and most have English translations.
+Cajeros automáticos (ATMs) are widely available, and most have English translations.
 The withdrawal limit can be very low, although you can withdraw several times per day.
 However, be aware that the withdrawal fee can be quite high and charged per transaction.
-Not all foreign cards work in ATMs so bring a backup option, and note that many ATMs in tourist destinations, such as El Calafate, run out of cash quickly in high season.
+Not all foreign cards work in ATMs, so bring a backup option, and note that many ATMs in tourist destinations, such as El Calafate, run out of cash quickly in high season.

 Credit Cards

-Most tourist businesses such as the larger hotels, restaurants and stores take credit cards such as Visa and MasterCard.
+Most tourist businesses, such as the larger hotels, restaurants, and stores, take credit cards such as Visa and MasterCard.
 Be sure to warn your bank before you use your card overseas.
 Some businesses add a surcharge of 5 to 10% to credit card purchases.
 It should also be noted that if you use a credit card to pay restaurant bills, tips aren’t usually added to the bill, so you’ll need to carry cash for tipping.

 Money Exchange